Keeping the Software on Your Ubuntu Server Up to Date

 sudo nano -w /etc/apt/sources.list

-Now we tell Ubuntu to refresh the list of software packages so it knows what’s available on the local package mirror:
+Now tell Ubuntu to refresh its package list so it picks up the local mirror:

 sudo apt-get update